14-yama/annals-of-the-world/docs/guidelines/relations_vocabulary.md

 Applies to: Hebrew cluster (class 9) and derivative sub-clusters using the same governance.

+See also: Interaction Matrix for allowed node-type pairs and example triples — `interaction_matrix.md`.

 ## 1. Format Standard
 - Edge labels: UPPER_SNAKE_CASE (preferred) or UPPER single word.
 (Temporary mixed usage from legacy examples acceptable until normalization pass.)
 - Verbs express a single semantic action; no tense inflection.